mojombo/ernie/README.md

 Autostart
 ---------

-Normally Ernie handlers will become active after the file has been loaded in. you can disable this behavior by setting:
+Normally Ruby Ernie handlers will become active after the file has been loaded in. you can disable this behavior by setting:

     Ernie.auto_start = false